Last Updated: September 2020

 Sect.
 11 Technical and organizational measures

-(1) The technical and organisational measures described in Annex 1 are agreed upon as appropriate.
+(1) The technical and organizational measures described in Annex 1 are agreed upon as appropriate.
 The Processor may update and amend these measures provided that the level of protection is not significantly reduced by such updates and/or changes.

 (2) The Processor shall observe the principles of due and proper data processing in accordance with Art.
 32 in conjunction with Art.
 5 (1) GDPR.
 It guarantees the contractually agreed and legally prescribed data security measures.
 It will take all necessary measures to safeguard the data and the security of the processing, in particular taking into account the state of the art, as well as to reduce possible adverse consequences for the affected parties.
 Measures to be taken include, in particular, measures to protect the confidentiality, integrity, availability and resilience of systems and measures to ensure continuity of processing after incidents.
 In order to ensure an appropriate level of processing security at all times, the Processor will regularly evaluate the measures implemented and make any necessary adjustments.